Summer will be here soon, but tensed about taking sunbath or spending time under the sun now that you are conceiving?

 Also, you can face dehydration because of sun heat during pregnancy which can cause vomiting, low amniotic fluid, muscle cramping, and premature labor.
 So, it’s not safe to take a sunbathe during pregnancy.

 How to Protect Your Skin from Sun-ray

-Though it is not safe to take sunbath during pregnancy many of us have to go outside in hot temperature for works or other important things which are also harmful to you and your baby in many ways.
+Though it is not safe to take sunbathe during pregnancy many of us have to go outside in hot temperatures for works or other important things which are also harmful to you and our baby in many ways.